Jonathan0137/Pawsup/README.md

 - See [server/Setup.md](server/Setup.md) for server local setup instructions

-## Production Deployment
+## Demo Deployment

-The production build is deployed on Heroku at https://cscc01-pawsup.herokuapp.com, using [ElephantSQL](https://www.elephantsql.com/) to host the PostgreSQL DB
+The demo production build is deployed on Heroku at https://cscc01-pawsup.herokuapp.com, using [ElephantSQL](https://www.elephantsql.com/) to host the PostgreSQL DB

 ## Contribution